How to Make Stamps at Home: Easy Eraser Carving Guide

 Tips & Troubleshooting

 • 1Start with simple shapes like hearts, stars, or basic letters.
-Intricate details can be challenging for beginners.
+Intricate details can be challenging for beginners and may require more advanced carving tools and techniques.
+Focusing on bold, clear designs will build your confidence and skill.

-• 2If you make a mistake, you can often carve away the error or adapt your design.
+• 2If you make a mistake, don't despair!
+You can often carve away the error by making it a deeper recess, or you can adapt your design to incorporate the mistake.
+Sometimes, a small 'oops' can become an interesting design element.

 Related Activities You Might Enjoy